michaelbrave/Open42/README.md

 # Open42
-a pulic menu and repository of project files from 42
+a public menu and repository of project files from 42